Last Updated: April 13, 2021

 - Public transportation is fairly easy and accessible in Quebec and is also the primary method of transportation.
 The most sought-after modes of transportation that are well-received by many students are buses, taxis, ferries, bicycles, and two-wheelers.

-- Quebec is the cheapest city for students in terms of cost of living and accommodation & housing.
+- Quebec is the cheapest city for students in terms of cost of living and accommodation & housing with a cost of living of around CAD 15,000 annually.
 Hence, the city is the most affordable place for international students and domestic students alike.
 Additionally, the tuition fees of universities in Quebec are not too heavy, making the city a hub for students.

 Montreal

 - Montreal houses Canada's finest universities - one of them being McGill University, which ranks as one of the top 50 universities in the world.
-Moreover, the tuition fee of McGill university is not bank-breaking and comes under the budget range of a majority of international students.
+Moreover, the tuition fee of McGill University is not bank-breaking and comes under the budget range of a majority of international students.
+Among other excellent universities are the University of Montreal, Concordia University, the University of Quebec, and the Polytechnic School of Montreal.

 Ottawa

-- Ottawa is also famous for the outstanding universities.
+- Ottawa is also famous for its outstanding universities.
 The University of Ottawa is one of the top 500 universities in the world, which aims to provide exceptional education and develop world leaders.
 Additionally, the University of Ottawa is fairly budget-friendly, leading the university to be one of the most sought-after universities in Canada.
+Other prestigious universities in the city include Carleton University, Saint Paul University, Algonquin College, and Dominican University College.

 - Being worried about safety probably does not exist in the city of Ottawa.
-The city has been tooted to be the safest city in the whole of Canada, helping the international students feel at ease and settle in a new environment without much of a hiccup.
+The city has been tooted to be the safest city in the whole of Canada, helping international students feel at ease and settle in a new environment without much of a hiccup.
+The crime rate in Ottawa is 36% lower than the national average crime rate.

-- Living costs at Ottawa are very affordable.
-The city in itself is budget-friendly for international students, including the cost of living, housing, and tuition fee to be paid at universities.
-Moreover, the city of Ottawa is brimming with opportunities in terms of employment and part-time jobs, so international students can comfortably live and earn in the city without worrying too much about the finances.
+- Living costs in Ottawa are very affordable.
+The city in itself is budget-friendly for international students, including the cost of living, housing, and tuition fees to be paid at universities.
+Moreover, the city of Ottawa is brimming with opportunities in terms of employment and part-time jobs, so international students can comfortably live and earn in the city without worrying too much about finances.

 Vancouver